salt-formulas/salt-formula-galera/README.rst

 Usage
 =====

-Galera Cluster for MySQL is a true Multimaster Cluster based on synchronous replication.
+Galera Cluster for MySQL or Mariadb is a true Multimaster Cluster based on synchronous replication.
 Galera Cluster is an easy-to-use, high-availability solution, which provides high system uptime, no data loss and scalability for future growth.